fbwogi/RTEmotionRecognition/README.md

 and ReSpeaker HAT with the software Python-based libraries for audio processing and machine learning, this project encapsulates real-time audio and language processing concepts with both theoretical and practical implementation.

+Here is a link to the demo: https://www.youtube.com/watch?v=QlCLvyS1m_A